 If your home is full of blank walls just waiting to be filled with unique artwork, wall hangings, and décor, the time to curate your space is now.
 Just remember to only buy what appeals to you, rather than buying a piece because it matches a room in your home.
 Before you pick up a hammer and nails, take a look at some of these living room wall décor ideas.
 Inspiration awaits.

 Get inspired by the objects around you and proudly display personal effects by strategically leaning them against a blank wall in the living room.
-"I like using items that are unique and a little unorthodox when it comes to decorating a wall," says Bikoff.
 Here, surfboards make for a casual wall decoration that's also functional if you're an avid surfer.
-If your sporting equipment doesn't feel as chic as these boards, try leaning a large artwork or mirror instead.
+If your sporting equipment doesn't feel as chic as these boards, try leaning large artwork or a mirror instead.

 Instead of a traditional painting or print, opt for something more dynamic, like this sculptural object placed above the fireplace.
 Although a coveted spot in the living room, the space above the mantel often goes underutilized.
 Rethink mounting a television above the fireplace and go for something more artistic and interesting to fill the blank space.